TristanNguyen2311/Manufacturing-Sale-Performance-Analysis-SQL-in-BigQuery/README.md

 <details>
-  <summary> 5. </summary>
+  <summary> 5.
+Retention Rate Analysis </summary>
-Retention rate of Customer in 2014 with status of Successfully Shipped.
+Retention rate of customers in 2014 with status of Successfully Shipped.

 ```sql
 WITH info as(